scottbot95/RoR2ModManager/README.md

 A simple mod manager for Risk of Rain 2 build using Angular and Electron.

+## Features

+- Browse all mods available from thunderstore.io
+- Handles the install button on thunderstore.io
+  - Currently it just marks package for install
+- Install and uninstall selected mods
+  - Also installs all necessary dependencies
+- Update mods (should work but has yet to be tested)

 # For Users

 ## Getting Started